 Install The Associated Font(s) BEFORE Opening Anything

 If you want to keep the look consistent, it’s recommended you install the font(s) used in the design.
-Otherwise programs like Photoshop or Streamlabs OBS will substitute in default fonts, and not look as good.
+Otherwise programs like Photoshop or Streamlabs Desktop will substitute in default fonts, and not look as good.

 All fonts used in Twitch overlay designs are free to download, and you’ll find info on what fonts are used on product pages under Download Details in the top-right section.
 If the fonts are not linked, simply Google them – no weird or obscure fonts are used, so they’ll be easy to find.